rebelsky/sams-assorted-musings-reflections/summer-2020-classes-2020-05-03.md

 *THD-115-01: Theatrical Design & Technology* (4 cr.) - Thomas, J.

 > A hands-on, experiential introduction to the design elements of theatre and dance production.
 Topics include a history of western theatre architecture and stage forms, scene painting, properties, lighting, sound, drafting, make-up, and costuming.
 Emphasis is placed upon the design and implementation of theatrical scenes from a variety of historic eras and the analysis of the ways in which the design elements influence performance style.
 Prerequisite: none.

+> SUMMER 2020 Notes for Distance Learning Adaptation: Over the last 20 years, live performance has relied more and more upon digital media and distance collaborations.
+During the Summer 2020 session, THD 115 will provide students an introduction to the creation of design and technical elements used in live performance.
+Essential course units include sound editing and mixing, lighting console programming, mask-making, and projection design/systems in individual and small-group collaborations.
+Students will learn the foundations of technical drafting/drawing in scale, construction techniques, and electrical systems.
+Content from this class is directly applicable to the creation, design, and implementation of digital performances and is well-suited for online teaching.
+We will utilize these experiential components to provide a foundation for the study of how design elements, space/architecture, time, and digital media influence performance style.

 ---